SoftwareAG/cumulocity-application-development-kit/README.md

 There are 2 ways to install this tool.

-* install locally when you are restricted in what you can install, or  don't want to install globally
+* install locally in an npm project when you are restricted in what you can install, or  don't want to install globally
   * *Note that the executable will only be available within the project directory*

 ```
+npm init -Y # Either use an existing node project or create a node project using npm (generates package.json)
-npm install gps-cli
+npm i cumulocity-adk
-npx gps-cli create widget --name my-cool-widget
+npx cadk create widget --name my-cool-widget

 ```

 * Install globally (like any application) to make the command line tool available on the path (use in any directory)

 ```
-npm install -g gps-cli
+npm install -g cumulocity-adk
-gps-cli create widget --name my-cool-widget
+cadk create widget --name my-cool-widget

 ```